 L’Osteria del Grappolo Blu is the informal eatery that serves delicious Italian food with the focus on the South of Italy where head chef Alfredo Franco grew up.
 Great sincere friendliness, dedication and passion for the food and the wine and the way they share it with the guests.

 No. 2 is the bistro of the lovely AOC.
 Everything works at this place: Location, service, and of course the food.
-The wine list is – of course – composed by sommerlier and owner Christian Aarøe – arguably one of the best sommerliers in Copenhagen.
-No. 2 is currently one of the best high end bistros […]
+The wine list is – of course – composed by sommelier and owner Christian Aarøe.

 Restaurant Pluto is owned by Rasmus Oubæk and Jesper Marcussen, the guys behind the now closed Retour and its siblings Retour Steak.
 Pluto is a bistro with a twist, serving protein rich tapa-ish dishes.
 Great oysters and foie gras!